4 Findings

 19 What do you think are the future trends in human capital management and entrepreneurship in the future?

-Yes, I future trends in human capital management and entrepreneurship in the future.
-Technology plays a vital role in the growth of labor market and increases the employment opportunity for both the segments either business or labor market.
-Various skilled programs are floating in the market increase the value of the employees in the market (Samir and Lutz, 2017).
-Technology is updating day by day and also improves the work efficiency of the employees in very effective manner.
+Yes, I have future trends in human capital management and entrepreneurship in the future.
+Technology plays a vital role in the growth of the labour market and increases the employment opportunities for both segments, either business or labour market.
+Various skilled programs are floating in the market, increasing the value of the employees in the market (Samir and Lutz, 2017).
+Technology is updating day by day and also improves the work efficiency of the employees in a very effective manner.

 4.3 Synthesis and Summary of Data

-Human capital is the core factor of any business or company irrespective of the niche they belong to.
-After analyzing the findings of the entire respondent received in the form of descriptive answers of the interview question, one can easily say that majority of the interviewee feels that human capital is a very important factor in the success and growth of any business.
-The majority of the interviewee is educated people who understand the link between entrepreneurial innovation and human capital.
+Human capital is the core factor of any business or company, irrespective of the niche they belong to.
+After analyzing the findings of the respondents received in the form of descriptive answers to the interview questions, one can easily say that the majority of the interviewees feel that human capital is a very important factor in the success and growth of any business.
+The majority of the interviewees are educated people who understand the link between entrepreneurial innovation and human capital.
 It shows that education plays a huge role when it comes to entrepreneurship.
 This is because they have learned something or the other during their education days which has helped them in their business or work in some way or the other.
 Most of them are an entrepreneur with good experience in their kitty (Sánchez, 2013).
 The analysis of the same is that they know the connection when it comes to development and human capital and how both are responsible for each other.

 A major conclusion that could be drawn is that almost all the interviewee has worked somewhere before starting their business.
-The need to be one’s boss and the issue of not being heard is one major factor that made people leave their job.
-This shows that they have experience in how human capital functions are making them good at their job.
-They have also witnessed some form of failed start-up either one their own or someone close to them.
-This made them realize the mistake they have made regarding the connection of human capital and innovation.
-They realized their mistake which helped them in their upcoming business ventures.
-The interviewee on a general basis strongly in human capital and believe that their fair treatment and proper wages are what makes them stay with an organization (Czernek, 2013).
-This along with great chances of growth and learning are important to support the innovation factor that the company wants to achieve.
+The need to be one’s boss and the issue of not being heard are major factors that make people leave their jobs.
+This shows that they have experience in how human capital functions, making them good at their job.
+They have also witnessed some form of failed start-up, either on their own or with someone close to them.
+This made them realize the mistake they had made regarding the connection between human capital and innovation.
+They realized their mistake, which helped them in their upcoming business ventures.
+The interviewee, on a general basis, strongly believes in human capital and believes that fair treatment and proper wages are what make them stay with an organization (Czernek, 2013).
+This, along with great chances of growth and learning, is important to support the innovation factor that the company wants to achieve.

-At the last one can say that human capital is the strongest link with the entrepreneurial innovation.
+At the last, one can say that human capital is the strongest link with entrepreneurial innovation.
 They both are needed to set the success of the company.
-Skills of the human will led them to be a part of many innovations which are necessary for the long run of the business.
-This assures that development of human capital is critical if the business and its owner want to grow in their particular field.
+The skills of humans will lead them to be a part of many innovations which are necessary for the long run of the business.
+This assures that the development of human capital is critical if the business and its owner want to grow in their particular field.

 4.4 Contribution to Applied Practice

 The finding of any research is the most important thing.
 All the hard work is done to acquire it.
-This is why it is very important to use validate quality system and techniques when it comes to studying the finding of the research.
-The reason they allowed to reach it is that a set of the expert panel was monitoring the study.
+This is why it is very important to use validated quality systems and techniques when it comes to studying the findings of the research.
+The reason they were allowed to reach it is that a set of expert panels was monitoring the study.
 The technique is used in observation.
 The reply received from the various interviewees on various questions was studied thoroughly to know how they play an impact on the study of the research.
-This along with the personal knowledge and experience of the researcher over the years has helped him to reach the study’s finding most properly.
-With the help of the applied practice when came to know about the various factors that have been used in the research time and again (Midgley, 2013).
-When it comes to contribution regarding the system used in the research, it should be seen that all the important elements are measured correctly.
+This, along with the personal knowledge and experience of the researcher over the years, has helped him to reach the study’s findings most properly.
+With the help of applied practice, I came to know about the various factors that have been used in the research time and again (Midgley, 2013).
+When it comes to the contribution of the system used in the research, it should be seen that all the important elements are measured correctly.

 The researcher with experience should look after the factors that have an impact on the systems and processes used in the research.
-By monitoring all the factors and what implications they have on the business, it became easy to arrive at the study’s finding.
-As the systems were verified and tried at several times, they could be easily trusted to show the right impact of the research.
-The major contribution to applied practice lies in the fact that all the topics are paid proper attention, so that true findings are depicted (Sánchez, 2013).
-A test run could be applied to see which one suits the research the most and all the problems caused should be solved immediately.
+By monitoring all the factors and what implications they have on the business, it became easy to arrive at the study’s findings.
+As the systems were verified and tried several times, they could be easily trusted to show the right impact of the research.
+The major contribution to applied practice lies in the fact that all the topics are paid proper attention so that true findings are depicted (Sánchez, 2013).
+A test run could be applied to see which one suits the research the most, and all the problems caused should be solved immediately.

 After undergoing all the analysis and research findings of this research, one could easily see that human capital is the backbone of the business.
 No matter the level or degree of business, human capital and innovation are a must have to be good at the job.
-There are a lot of changes that the business can apply regarding both these factors along with many others that can help in organizational improvements.
-The tangible changes are those which the organizations can see.
+There are a lot of changes that the business can apply regarding both these factors, along with many others, that can help in organizational improvements.
+The tangible changes are those that the organizations can see.
 This makes them visible to all.
-The changes that can be made will improve the business standing along with the quality of its employee.
+The changes that can be made will improve the business’s standing along with the quality of its employees.
 Some of them are:

-• Recruiting people that focus on how to do- A very important part of the organizational improvement is to hire people in the business that are concentrated on how to do innovative things.
+- Recruiting people who focus on how to do- A very important part of organizational improvement is to hire people in the business who are concentrated on how to do innovative things.
 People who are good at research and want to do something different should be shown importance as they can help in the growth of the company.

-• Hiring human capital that are initiator- People who are ready to take the work on their own and are ready to take accountability for their decision should be made part of the business venture.
+- Hiring human capital that is initiator- People who are ready to take on the work on their own and are ready to take accountability for their decisions should be made part of the business venture.
 The result will automatically be seen in the form of more innovation in the venture.

-• Hiring people that the organization is lacking- A lack of a talented human capital can be seen in various spheres of the business.
-That is why it is very important to hire skill set that is missing in the company.
-An overview should be done to see what is missing in the company regarding talent and the same can be recruited or developed depending on the situation.
+- Hiring people that the organization is lacking- A lack of talented human capital can be seen in various spheres of the business.
+That is why it is very important to hire someone who has a skill set that is missing in the company.
+An overview should be done to see what is missing in the company regarding talent, and the same can be recruited or developed depending on the situation.

 References